rinlv/rgbaToInt/README.md

-# A simple html website to convert rgba string (or a list of rgba strings) to color integers in Kotlin
+# A simple html website to convert rgba/hex string (or a list of rgba/hex strings) to color integer in Kotlin

 Here is publish version: https://rinlv.github.io/rgbaToInt/